20 Weeks Pregnant — Your Baby Is The Size Of A Slice Of Pumpkin Pie

 Your Symptoms and Health at Week 20 Pregnant

 At this stage in your pregnancy, both you and your health practitioner should be paying extra attention to signs you may be developing preeclampsia.
 In addition to swelling, the condition can also cause other symptoms, like severe headache, vision problems such as blurring or flashing lights, and pain under the ribs.
 If you experience any of these symptoms, contact your doctor right away.

 Now that your blood volume has doubled, your heart is working overtime even as your cardiovascular system is slowing down.
 All these changes can lead to low blood pressure and it’s important you don’t ignore signs of faintness and dizziness.
 When standing up from a lying or sitting position, do so slowly.
 Make sure to keep hydrated, as dehydration can bring on those symptoms, as well.

 Hormonal changes and an increase in your body’s blood volume adds pressure on the veins, resulting in varicose veins in some women.
 Most women who get this symptom tend to see them on their legs, buttocks, and vaginal region.
 It’s important to keep feet elevated as much as possible for circulation, wear specialized compression stockings, keep hydrated, and stay active.

 Hemorrhoids are actually varicose veins in your rectum, and often appear in conjunction with constipation.
-Increased weight on your pelvis, constipation, and prolonged periods of standing exacerbate hemorrhoids in pregnant women.
+Increased weight on your pelvis, constipation, and prolonged periods of standing exacerbate pregnancy hemorrhoids.
 Warm baths with baking soda, witch hazel pads to reduce bleeding and inflammation, and a fiber-rich diet will all help with the pain and discomfort.

 The contents of this article have been medically reviewed by Ruth A. Tessler, M.D. in July, 2019.